Symmetric mutations algebras in the context of sub-cluster algebras: Symmetric mutation sub-algebras

 \end{enumerate} \end{ques}

-We partially answer the first question in this paper by providing sufficient and equivalent conditions for the cluster algebra $\mathcal{A}(Q)$ to be symmetric, i.e., $\mathcal{A}(Q)=\mathcal{B}(Q)$. \begin{exams} \begin{enumerate} \item Each of the following quivers generates a symmetric cluster algebra
+We provide some partial answer for the first question in this paper by identifying sufficient and equivalent conditions for the cluster algebra $\mathcal{A}(Q)$ to be symmetric, i.e., $\mathcal{A}(Q)=\mathcal{B}(Q)$. \begin{exams} \begin{enumerate} \item Each of the following quivers generates a symmetric cluster algebra

 \item The following quiver satisfies that $\mathcal{B}(Q)=\mathcal{A}(Q')$, where $\widetilde{Q}'=\widetilde{Q}_{I}$ and $I=\{i, j, k\}$

 \item\textbf{\emph{ Rigid Vertices}}.
 The following quivers satisfy that $\mathcal{B}(Q)\subsetneq\mathcal{A}(Q)$